 "We're trying to increase apple consumption of kids and get a very healthy apple inside them," Grapple co-inventor and Washington state apple grower Todd Snyder tells The Salt.
 "So we said, back in 2001, how can we make an apple more popular and fun to eat?"

 Kids do seem to like grape flavoring — look no further than the grape-flavored dental floss marketed to kids.
-Snyder claims that he chose the flavor in part because "grape is the number one flavor for kids," but we couldn't find any evidence of that.
+Snyder claims that he chose the flavor in part because "grape is the number one flavor for kids."

 And some might ask, why take a perfectly good fruit, with its very own complex flavor and aroma, and douse it with something associated with Dimetapp and lollipops?